ammarhakim/gkyl/README.md

 ~~~~~~~

 where CC and CXX are names of the MPI compilers to use.
 Note that in
-some cases the exact path to the compiler may need to be specified.
+some cases the full path to the compiler may need to be specified.

-In some cases one may need to specify more complex set of paths.
+In some cases you may need to specify more complex set of paths.
 For
 this follow these steps:

 - Copy the configure-par.sh-in script to configure-par.sh